iterative/dvc.org/content/docs/user-guide/dvcignore.md

 		modified:           dir2/data2
 ```

-Only the second file is displayed because DVC ignores `data1.dvc` and `data1`
+Only the second file is displayed because DVC now ignores `data1.dvc` and
-when collecting DVC-files.
+`data1`.